GeorgePopp/aoc2023/docs/notes.md

 ## Day 07

 I made use of a custom mutable struct that had defaults that we're filled later.
 If I was to make this more efficient I could have made struct of arrays instead of an array of structs.

+## Day 08

+I initially wanted to do something with Binary Trees as it seemed like a good fit for this problem.
+I came across a straightforward implementation in the [AbstractTrees.jl source code](https://github.com/JuliaCollections/AbstractTrees.jl/blob/master/test/examples/binarytree.jl), but I couldn't think of a good way to populate the tree.

+I instead oped to just compare strings, knowing that it could be reasonably slow.

+I tried to bruteforce Part 2 but quickly realised that it would be far too slow.
+Fortunatly, it was straightforward to break the problem down and  to use [`lcm`](https://docs.julialang.org/en/v1/base/math/#Base.lcm) to calculate the lowest number when each node would end in Z.